 As you cross the Seven Mile Bridge, you pass the little green island with yellow cottages and palm trees surrounded by dazzling blue water.
 You can visit this tiny paradise, which offers fascinating history, tropical beauty, even great snorkeling.

 If you want to savor the flavor of the Florida Keys, spend a little time at a tiki bar.
 Our favorites profiled here are unpretentious waterfront spots where you’ll get good fresh fish, fried everything and a big serving of Keys atmosphere.

 The Marathon Seafood Festival calls itself the Original Marathon Seafood Festival to emphasize it’s the real deal – indigenous and authentic.
 Marathon is a fishing town, and you don’t get fish any fresher than here, unless you catch it yourself.

-Three of my favorite stops in the Keys are a little hard to find, and that’s part of their charm.
+Four of my favorite stops in the Keys are a little hard to find, and that’s part of their charm.
 They’re off the Overseas Highway in neighborhoods — and they’re worth discovering.

 Iconic diners, cafes and dives — landmark eateries on the Overseas Highway in the Florida Keys.